OctopusDeploy/blog/blog/2020-08/authenticate-to-azure-with-golang/index.md

 ## Conclusion

-Authentication to any platform, whether it’s in the cloud or on-premises, is of course the most important first step.
+Authentication to any platform, whether it’s in the cloud or on-premises, is an important first step.
 Without authentication, the code is essentially rendered useless if you’re planning on using it to connect to a platform.

 In this blog post, you took a first look at how to authenticate to Azure using Go for virtual machines.